Computer Science Courses

 CSCI 384.
 Artificial Intelligence.
 3 Credits.

 A study of algorithms and application of AI.
 The topics include agent theory, problem-solving with the search, constraint satisfaction problem, game, knowledge-based system, reasoning and machine learning which are widely applicable to design of an intelligent system, data science and mining, information retrieval, pathfinding and classification, etc. Prerequisite: CSCI 242.
-SS, even years.
+S.

 CSCI 387.
 Secure Software Engineering.
 3 Credits.